xoac/discovering-blog/_posts/2020-03-08-replace-all-String.md

         .collect()
 }
 ```
-Unfortunately code above do not compile.
+Unfortunately code above does not compile.

 So we can't change from [char] to [&str].
 But we could use [`push_str`] and [`push`] methods.